ProRpProjectejejehehe/Nnn/README.md

 We have introduced a free version of GDrive-X Tool.
 It lets you stream Google Photos Video same as GDrive-X Premium Tool.
 However there are some limitations.
 It works on API.
 Free <b>API Key: <u>dac0d6d26ece8033</u></b>.
 Below are limitations placed on GDrive-X Free Tool:

 <ul>
    <li>No Advertisement ( To keep this service free of cost, we depend on advertisement.
 It comes installed with our video ads.
-No pop or popunder ads.)</li>
+We'll never add pop or popunder ads )</li>
    <li>No Download option</li>
    <li>Free API Key: dac0d6d26ece8033</li>
    <li>Download <a href='https://github.com/karankankaria/GDrive-X/archive/master.zip'>GDrive-X Free Tool</a></li>